 The telecommunications industry faces complex computational challenges as network demands increase, spectrum resources become constrained, and infrastructure requirements expand.
 Quantum computing offers potential solutions to these challenges through several key applications that address specific computational bottlenecks in the sector.

 Network optimization represents a fundamental application, where quantum algorithms can address complex topology design, capacity planning, and resource allocation problems.
-These optimization challenges involve numerous interdependent variables and constraints that scale exponentially with network size.
+These optimisation challenges involve numerous interdependent variables and constraints that scale exponentially with network size.
 Quantum approaches may provide more efficient solutions for large-scale network design and dynamic resource allocation, improving performance while reducing infrastructure costs.

 Spectrum management applications leverage quantum optimization to address frequency allocation challenges in increasingly congested environments.
-These algorithms can evaluate complex interference patterns, regulatory constraints, and service quality requirements simultaneously to maximize spectral efficiency—a critical factor as demand for wireless services continues to grow and spectrum resources remain limited.
+These algorithms can evaluate complex interference patterns, regulatory constraints, and service quality requirements simultaneously to maximise spectral efficiency—a critical factor as demand for wireless services continues to grow and spectrum resources remain limited.

 Traffic routing optimization encompasses real-time path selection across complex networks with varying congestion patterns, quality of service requirements, and potential failure scenarios.
-Quantum algorithms can potentially evaluate more routing permutations while accounting for multiple constraints, improving network utilization and service quality under dynamic conditions.
+Quantum algorithms can potentially evaluate more routing permutations while accounting for multiple constraints, improving network utilisation and service quality under dynamic conditions.

 Infrastructure planning applications include equipment placement optimization, power management, and maintenance scheduling across geographically distributed networks.
 These capabilities can reduce capital expenditures while improving network coverage, reliability, and energy efficiency—key factors in competitive telecommunications markets.